-Despite the mismanaged racing career, Nearctic became Canada’s top two year old colt and later Canadian Horse of the Year in 1958, as a four year old.
+Nearctic became Canada’s top two year old colt.
+He later became Canadian Horse of the Year in 1958, as a four year old.
 He won an impressive twenty-one races in his four year career with the highlights being wins in the Michigan Mile Handicap, the Saratoga Special, the Canadian Maturity, the Bold Venture Handicap, Jacques Cartier Stakes, Swynford Stakes, and the Vigil Handicap.
-His head strong personality was his undoing at many of his races by not relaxing and settling his pace early, preferring to charge to the lead and go as fast as he could as long as he could.
+His head strong personality was his undoing at many of his races, causing Nearctic to not relax and settle his pace early, preferring to charge to the lead and go as fast as he could as long as he could.

 The most successful rider to get Nearctic to rate in any sort of way was Hall of Fame rider Avellino Gomez.
 The energetic ex Cuban became one of the most beloved jockeys in Canada.
 He was a very strong and clever rider.
 However other jockeys were also engaged on Nearctic as Gomez was not always available.
 Nearctic won more races partnered with Gomez than all other riders combined.